MikaAK/deploy_ex/README.md

 - [x] `mix deploy_ex.ssh` - Gets the ssh command for a specific node
 - [x] `mix terraform.build` - Add the terraform files to project, or rebuilds them
 - [x] `mix terraform.apply` - Applies terraform changes
+- [x] `mix terraform.refresh` - Refreshes terraform state to pull new IPs and sync with AWS
 - [x] `mix terraform.drop` - Destroys all terraform built resources
 - [x] `mix ansible.build` - Adds ansible files to the project, or rebuilds them
 - [x] `mix ansible.ping` - Pings ansible nodes to see if they can connect